AdobeDocs/workfront-known-issues.nl-NL/help/maintenance/2022-updates.md

 *[!UICONTROL Home]*

-Wanneer een gebruiker hun [!UICONTROL Home Work List] en klikt u op een item in het dialoogvenster [!UICONTROL Approvals I've Submitted] op de pagina wordt de volgende fout weergegeven:
+Wanneer een gebruiker zijn of haar [!UICONTROL Home Work List] en klikt u op een item in het dialoogvenster [!UICONTROL Approvals I've Submitted] op de pagina wordt de volgende fout weergegeven:

 &quot;[!UICONTROL An error has occurred and we are working to resolve the issue.
 To continue with your work, try refreshing this browser page.]&quot;